Balanced Approach

 Zero Waste Event Planning

-• Pre-event research, outreach, coordination and planning
+• Pre-event planning & coordination

-• After-event coordination, observations, and data collection
+• Event observation and data collection

-By reducing food waste we can:
+By reducing food waste, we can:

 • Save money from wasting less food

-• Reduce methane emissions from landfills and other pollution
+• Reduce methane emissions from landfills

 • Conserve energy, water and other resources